Nycto/AStarNim/README.md

 -----

 This is a "Bring Your Own Graph" implementation.
-Meaning, this implementation relies on you to have your data already organized in a graph.
+Meaning, this implementation relies on your own graph implementation.
 This library will then call your functions and pluck out the edges of your graph.

-This was done to avoid copying.
-In most cases, the data is already represented in a data structure somewhere.
-Having to copy it over to yet another location just doesn't make any sense.
+This was done to avoid needless data copying.
+In most cases, your data will already be represented in a data structure somewhere.
+Having to keep two parallel copies in place doesn't make sense in this case.

-So, to actually provide a graph there are three functions you need:
+So, to actually hook your graph into this algorithm, there are three functions you need:

 * `neighbors`: An iterator that returns the neighbors of a node
 * `cost`: A proc that returns the cost of moving to a function
-* `heuristic`: A function that determines the priority of a node.
+* `heuristic`: A proc that determines the priority of a node.
 This is the real magic of A-Star; the heuristic determines which nodes are looked at first so it can skip looking at obviously wrong nodes.
-There are two implementations provided by default: `asTheCrowFlies` and `manhattan`
+There are two implementations provided by default: `asTheCrowFlies` and `manhattan`.
+See the API docs for more information.

+Example code is provided below.
+What you'll notice is that the code required to get a grid up and running takes longer than actually using the algorithm.
+As mentioned before, this is on purpose.
+Odds are that you will have already done this work for some other part of your application, so this disappears in the real world.

 API Docs
 --------